 This is a question with no set answer, as much as we would like it to do so.
 How long a manual handling claim will take to work depends on the circumstances of the incident, the severity of your injuries and whether liability is admitted by your employer.
 Each claim and each set of injuries and losses are different and we will do everything we can to ensure your claim settles as swiftly as possible.
 To speak to a manual handling solicitor about your specific claim, simply get in touch online, here, and we will get back to you within one working hour.

 How long do I have to make a claim for manual handling personal injury?

 Time limits may differ if you are acting on behalf of someone with limited mental capacity, if you are acting as guardian or subject a lasting power of attorney.
-If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s personal injury experts, here.
+If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s manual handling solicitors, here.

 MG Legal’s success rate of over 99% speaks for itself and is one that we never intend to allow to drop.
 Every file handler is a full qualified solicitor and as well as our expertise, we bring a pride and passion to our work that is more about being satisfied that we have done the best for every client than it is doing ‘a job’.

 We are all real people and we have, at various times, been in the unenviable position of having sustained injuries and losses because of the fault of others.
 We know that this is a traumatic time and that your claim is personal to you, meaning that your confidence in your solicitor can take a lot of the strain off in a stressful situation.

 We believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on a no win no fee agreement, which allows you to make heavy lifting injury claim at no financial risk.